 In the northern side of the courtyard, where the cool breeze is abundant during the summer, residents enjoy a covered recreational space called the Iwan.
 Visually, the Iwan offers residents the same features as the open courtyard but unlike the latter, Iwans sit on an elevated platform and are surrounded by walls on three facades.
 In the opposite direction, a grand Main Hall is constructed to host visitors during celebrations.
 In most houses, the main hall is often the most decorated space in the entire house and is covered with a dome.
 To highlight these two spaces, flooring patterns from the courtyard leading to the Iwan and Main Hall are arranged to look like an oriental carpet.

 Residents access the first floor from the courtyard through a wooden or stone staircase.
 The spatial division of the first floor depends on the size of families residing in the house.
 In case the structure houses extended families, small apartment-like chambers are built.
 For smaller families, regular private bedrooms are built.
 Several houses include terraces on the first floor to benefit from a private open space during the summer.

 Traditional courtyard houses have two types of windows: external and internal ones.
 As previously stated, exterior facades are rarely ornamented to avoid attention from pedestrians, which is why external windows are plain, small, and located on the first floor.
-On the other hand, interior windows are larger in scale and highly decorated, and are enclosed with wooden louvres.
+On the other hand, interior windows are larger in scale and highly decorated and are enclosed with wooden louvers.

-The architectural typology of courtyard houses and its beneficial characteristics has transcended cultures and generations and found its way back into contemporary residential layouts.
+The architectural typology of courtyard houses and its beneficial characteristics have transcended cultures and generations and found their way back into contemporary residential layouts.
 In today’s congested urban fabric, these spaces bring many advantages to a design such as increased natural light and improved ventilation conditions, while providing occupants with direct access to the outside and to nature.